egges/mso/final-project/README.md

 For each of the cases above, write a unit test that verifies that the application handles this case correctly.
 Define at least 3 more cases that the payment/order system should handle, and write unit tests for those as well.

 A few notes:
 - Use the assert mechanism as a part of the unit tests.
+It is highly recommended to use the built-in C# unit testing library.
 - Separate the test code from the application code, and make sure the tests can be run as an independent program.

 ### Part V